 Performing is at the heart of the musician’s trade.
 This statement is true for me as well.
-I maintain an active performing schedule, performing with numerous orchestras throughout greater Chicagoland and as far North as Green Bay, WI.
-I also thoroughly enjoy performing chamber music, and am able to do this during the year by performing with the Rockford Symphony’s Educational Woodwind Quintet, and through occasional performances through the Music Institute of Chicago.
+I maintain an active performing schedule, performing with numerous orchestras throughout greater Chicagoland.
+I also perform in recitals at Joliet Junior College, where I am on faculty.

 I first got into music in the 5th grade, starting on the saxophone.
 I began bassoon studies as a junior in high school and ‘never looked back.’
 My studies in music lead me more and more to believe that I cannot see my life without music taking a major role in it, and cannot truly live without performing.
 It truly feels as if music ‘flows through my veins.’
 When I perform I feel truly alive and absolutely love it.
 Perhaps this is why I can somehow manage while maintaining such a vigorous schedule.